xfleet/wifite-ng/README.md

-This is a modified wifite2 fork, with patches & fixes to meet todays needs of deps & libs.
+This is a modified wifite fork, with patches & fixes to meet todays needs of deps & libs.
-If your interested in participating to keep this tool alive & working for/in the future -- Feel free to join up!
-We want YOU!
+If your interested in participating to keep this tool alive & working in the future..
+  -- Feel free to join up, we want you on our team!

 * Now support Pixie attack + a timeout switch
 * Fixes for tshark from https://github.com/darkr4y/wifite-mod